Diane Chambers

 Diane Chambers is a fictional character in the American television situation comedy show Cheers, portrayed by Shelley Long and created by Glen and Les Charles.
 She is one of two main protagonists in the first five seasons of the series.
 After her fiancé Sumner Sloan abandons her in the Cheers bar in the pilot episode, Diane works as a bar waitress.
 She has an on-off relationship with the womanizing bartender Sam Malone (Ted Danson) and a one-year relationship with Frasier Crane (Kelsey Grammer), who later becomes a main character of the series and its spin-off Frasier.
 When Long left the series during the fifth season, the producers wrote her character out.
 After that, they added her permanent replacement Rebecca Howe, a businesswoman played by Kirstie Alley, in the sixth season.
-Shelley Long made a special guest appearance as Diane in the series finale, as well as in Frasier as a one-time figment of Frasier's imagination, and as the actual Diane in the crossover episode "The Show Where Diane Comes Back".
+Shelley Long made a special guest appearance as Diane in the series finale, as well as in Frasier twice as a figment of Frasier's imagination, and once as the actual Diane in the crossover episode "The Show Where Diane Comes Back".

 Other actresses auditioned for the role of Diane Chambers.
 Producers decided to give Long the role primarily for her scenes with Ted Danson as Sam.
 For her performance as Diane, Long won an Emmy Award in 1983 for an Outstanding Lead Actress in a Comedy Series and two Golden Globe Awards in 1983 and 1985 for Best Supporting Actress in a Series, Miniseries or Television Film and Best Actress in a Musical or Comedy Television Series, respectively.